RSPB/CitizenSensor/README.md

 ## Web server

 The web server serves a web site that allows user to submit an image and get in return set top-N scene categories and attribues associated with a picture.
-Live web site, subject to weather conditions, should be available at http://rspb.cloudapp.net
+Live web site can be made available - do shout.

 ## Batch processing